amazon-archives/aws-full-stack-template/README.md

 }
 ```

 The table's partition key is the ID attribute of a book.
-The partition key allows you to look up a book with just the ID. ??Additionally, there is a global secondary index (GSI) on the category attribute.
-The GSI allows you to run a query on the category attribute and build the books by category experience. ??
+The partition key allows you to look up a book with just the ID.

 To add on to the application, users might return the results of a search/filter by goal category via ElasticSearch.